Pharmacy Residency at VA Central Texas Healthcare System

 Integrity, Commitment, Advocacy, Respect, Excellence

-The Department of Pharmacy at the CTVHCS offers a wide range of clinical pharmacy services provided by clinical pharmacists and clinical specialists.
+The Department of Pharmacy at the CTVHCS offers a wide range of clinical pharmacy services provided by clinical pharmacists and clinical pharmacist practitioners.
 CTVHCS is affiliated with the University of Texas College of Pharmacy, Texas A&M University Colleges of Medicine and Pharmacy, and the University of Houston College of Pharmacy.
-Several clinical pharmacists, who work under an approved scope of practice, provide medication management clinics.
-Other medication management clinics at CTVHCS include primary care, psychiatry, CHF, and hematology.
-The resident continuously interacts with staff throughout the hospital and additionally through participation in journal club, case discussion sessions, and our continuing education programs.
-Through our collaboration with The University of Texas at Austin College of Pharmacy, all residents have many teaching opportunities at the hospital and may have opportunities at UT throughout the year.
+Many clinical pharmacist practitioners working under an approved scope of practice function as medication prescribers in ambulatory care clinics.
+Clinical pharmacist practitioner-run ambulatory care clinics at CTVHCS include primary care, psychiatry, anticoagulation, heart failure, and hepatology.
+The resident continuously interacts with staff throughout the hospital to contribute to the delivery of direct patient care.
+Additionally, residents engage in supportive interaction with colleagues through participation in journal club, case discussion sessions, and our continuing education programs.
+Through our collaboration with The University of Texas at Austin College of Pharmacy, all residents have many teaching opportunities at the hospital and may have other opportunities at UT during the residency year.

 The University of Texas at Austin and its affiliated institutions are an Equal Opportunity/Affirmative Action Employer.
 Qualified women and minorities are encouraged to apply.
 Security sensitive; conviction verification conducted on applicant selected.
 Matched applicants may also be selected to undergo random drug testing per VA policy.